-For as long as I’ve been in the crisis management industry, I’ve told people, “you hire a lawyer to make sure you don’t get sued.
-You hire me (or someone like me) to make sure people still like you when your controversy is over.”
+For as long as I’ve been in the crisis management industry, I’ve told people, “You hire a lawyer to make sure you don’t get sued.
+You hire me (or someone like me) to make sure people still like you when your controversy is over.”.

-Yet, lawyers are the least qualified group of professionals to truly help you navigate and, most importantly, recover from a public crisis.
+Yet, lawyers are the least qualified group of professionals to help you navigate and (most importantly) recover from a public crisis.
 Here’s why:

 - Lawyers are rarely focused on preserving your reputation

 - Lawyers are trained to work with the law – not your brand